cddunni/React-Keycloak-authentication/README.md

-# Implement a sample project integrating with Keycloak for authentication through OpenID
+# Implementation of a React project integrating with Keycloak for authentication through OpenID

 This is an extension of SME better Login screen.
 When you click the Login button, you should be redirected to a Keycloak login page.